 - 89. There is a lack of information on the use and the visual impacts of the contractor compounds.
-The Councils would expect further clarification on parameters/restrictions on the use of the compounds. - 90.
-Clarification is particularly needed in relation to height, scale and massing of contractor office space.
-In addition, clarification on maximum height parameters for cranes on the site, and concrete batching plants, will be expected to be provided as well as information on any associated lighting and security fencing. - 91.Below ground archaeological assessment, in the form of geophysical survey and trial trenching, will be required for all areas where contractors' compounds are proposed.
-The listed approach to dealing with archaeological surveys in woodland areas is acceptable as a first stage of assessment, however, we will require these areas to be subject to a programme of trial trenching following felling and de-stumping (using an appropriate methodology such as stump grinding) to assess for any surviving below ground archaeological remains and to develop appropriate mitigation strategies.
+The Councils would expect further clarification on parameters / restrictions on the use of the compounds. - 90.
+This would be in relation height, scale and massing of contractor office space etc. In addition, clarification on maximum height parameters for cranes on the site and concrete batching plants will be expected to be provided and any associated lighting, security fencing etc. - 91.
+Below ground archaeological assessment, in the form of geophysical survey and trial trenching, will be required for all areas where contractor's compounds are proposed.
+The listed approach to dealing with archaeological surveys in woodland areas are acceptable as a first stage of assessment, however, we will require these areas to be subject to a programme of trial trenching following felling and de-stumping (using an appropriate methodology such as stump grinding) to assess for any surviving below ground archaeological remains and to develop appropriate mitigation strategies.
 Following evaluation, archaeological mitigation strategies will need to be designed for all areas.